Nasrinima/Nasrinima/README.md

 - 👋 Hi, I’m @Nasrinima
-- 👀 I’m interested in my duty in my job
+- 👀 I’m interested in my duty in my jobs
 - 🌱 I’m currently learning my jobs
 - 💞️ I’m looking to collaborate on my job
 - 📫 How to reach me you can reach me b my mailing me